-The 2003 Survey of Household Spending was conducted from January to March 2004.
-Data were collected during a personal interview using a paper questionnaire.
+The 2006 Survey of Household Spending was conducted from January to April 2007.
+Data were collected by computer assisted personal interview (CAPI) using a laptop personal computer.
 A copy of this questionnaire is available on request.

-2.1.5 Data processing and quality control
+Data processing and quality control